-Good afternoon.
+Good afternoon. my name is Carol Waaser.
 I’ve come to speak with you about the multi-use paths across the George Washington Bridge.
 I’ve been cycling in the NY area for 23 years, and I have taught and coached cyclists for over 15 years.
 I’m a former President of the New York Cycle Club.

 PANYNJ Videos, 4/27/2017 Board Meeting, Carol Waaser starts 1:54:31

 First, I want to thank you for the design changes that have already been announced for the paths.
 Removing the stairs from the north path and redesigning the ramp to the south path will be major improvements.
 But I’d like to address the paths themselves.
 They are too narrow.

 The paths, at less than 7 feet wide between suspender cables, are not wide enough for two cyclists to pass each other safely, given other obstacles and debris on the path that cause even experienced cyclists to swerve to avoid them.
 I recently saw a faster cyclist pinned to the outer railing while passing a slower cyclist who suddenly swerved to his left.